sevenecks/lambda-moo-programming/README.md

 * [Author](#author)

 ## Introduction
 The primary purpose of this repository is to aggregate and update the existing LambdaMOO Programming Resources that exist.
-The core of the work done here has been to converted the original MOO Programmer's Manual written by Pavel Curtis to HTML5/Bootstrap and to update each section of the manual with additional information.
+The core of the work done here has been to convert the original MOO Programmer's Manual written by Pavel Curtis to HTML5/Bootstrap and to update each section of the manual with additional information.

 There are a number of other files included in this repository.
-Many are all scraped from various websites that continue to exist, somehow, to this day.
+Many are scraped from various websites that continue to exist, somehow, to this day.
 Most are at least 15 years old.
 I have included them here for posterity, since losing them would be tragic.

 ## Local Setup
 ```bash